Away-from-Home for the Holidays: Kid-Friendly Fun in OKC!

 Automobile Alley (Oklahoma City):

 Located in downtown OKC, Automobile Alley is a fun area to explore at any time of year.
 But in December, it really shines!
 This historic district will be covered in over 180,000 lights.
-Plus, on November 20 and 27, and December 4 and 11, visitors can enjoy special activities and promotions at the annual Lights on Broadway events. downtownindecember.com
+Plus, on December 2, 9 and 16, visitors can enjoy special activities and promotions at the annual Lights on Broadway events. downtownindecember.com

 See a Show